DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ### Web Report Designer (UI Assistant)

-The following image displays Web Report Designer UI implemented in this example.
-The AI Assistant tab uses a `dxChat` component to display requests and responses:
+The following image displays the Web Report Designer UI implementation outlined in this example.
+The AI Assistant tab uses a DevExtreme Chat (`dxChat`) component to display requests and responses:

 ![Web Report Designer](images/web-report-designer.png)